ermiasgelaye/sql-challenge/README.md

 WHERE departments.dept_name = 'Sales';

  ```
-7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+7. The code to list all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

 ```SELECT dept_emp.emp_no, employees.last_name, employees.first_name, departments.dept_name
 FROM dept_emp